Swift-Megaminds/swift-megaminds-portfolio/README.md

 bundle exec jekyll serve
 ```

-The website is access locally at the below address
+The website is accessed locally at the below address

 ```
 http://localhost:4000/swift-megaminds-portfolio/